gnolang/tx-indexer/use-filters.md

 </div>

+The tx-indexer service exposes two endpoints:

+* An RPC endpoint, used mainly to configure and manage the indexer
-The tx-indexer service includes a graphql endpoint to query and retrieve the extracted index data.
+* A graphql endpoint to query and retrieve extracted index data

-This example shows you how to do this, by leading you through the following activities:
+This example uses a simple `curl` command to make a request to the graphql endpoint.
+The tutorial leads you through the following activities:

 1. Install and start the tx-indexer service.
 2. Query the API to find transactions that use > 5 million gas.